 Adrenaline given as an injection into the muscle of the outer mid-thigh is the first-aid treatment for anaphylaxis.

 Individuals diagnosed as being at risk of anaphylaxis are prescribed an adrenaline autoinjector for use in an emergency.
-Anyone can use them in an emergency.
+These adrenaline autoinjectors are designed so that anyone can use them in an emergency.

 Individual Anaphylaxis Management Plans